themesberg/flowbite/content/getting-started/next-js.md

 npm run build
 ```

+Now that you have created a Next.js project you can proceed by setting up Tailwind CSS.

 ## Install Tailwind CSS

-After you have a working Next.js project the next step would be to follow the [installation guide](https://tailwindcss.com/docs/guides/nextjs) for Tailwind CSS.
+Follow the next steps to set up Tailwind CSS inside your Next.js project.

-1. Install Tailwind CSS, PostCSS and Autoprefixer using NPM:
+1. Run the following command to install Tailwind CSS, Post CSS and Autoprefixer:

 ```bash
 npm install -D tailwindcss postcss autoprefixer
 ```

-2. Create a new `tailwind.config.js` and `postcss.config.js` file by running the following command in your terminal:
+2. Create a new `tailwind.config.js` and `postcss.config.js` file by running the following command:

 ```bash
 npx tailwindcss init -p